An isoperimetric inequality for Laplace eigenvalues on the sphere: Extremal metrics, minimal immersions and harmonic maps

 \begin{Corollary} The smooth extremal metrics for the eigenvalues of the Laplace-Beltrami operator on the sphere $\mathbb{S}^2$ are exactly the metrics induced on $\mathbb{S}^2$ by harmonic immersions $f:\mathbb{S}^2\looparrowright\mathbb{S}^n$, where $\mathbb{S}^n$ is endowed with a round metric. \end{Corollary}

 However, as one can see from Theorem~\ref{thm:petrides} it is not sufficient to consider smooth metrics as one has to account for a possible presence of conical singularities.
 This is done by allowing minimal immersions to have branch points.
 According to~\cite{Gulliver-Osserman-Royden1973}, it is equivalent to replacing conformal harmonic maps with weakly conformal harmonic maps. \begin{Definition} A map $f\colon (M,g)\looparrowright(N,h)$ is called {\em weakly conformal} if $f^*h = \alpha g$, where $\alpha\geqslant 0$ is a non-negative smooth function with isolated zeroes, i.e. the differential of $f$ can be degenerate at isolated points of $M$. \end{Definition} For a more detailed discussion on minimal immersions with branch points and metrics with conical singularities, see~\cite{Cianci-Medvedev,Nadirashvili-Penskoi2016q}.
-In particular, we have the following result, cf.~\cite[Corollary 4.7]{Kokarev2014a}. \begin{Theorem} The extremal metrics with conical singularities for the eigenvalues of the Laplace-Beltrami operator on the sphere $\mathbb{S}^2$ are exactly the metrics induced on $\mathbb{S}^2$ by harmonic immersions $f:\mathbb{S}^2\looparrowright\mathbb{S}^n$ possibly with branch points. \end{Theorem}
+In particular, Theorem~\ref{Nadirashvili-ElSoufi-Ilias} can be generalized to this context, see \cite[Corollary 4.7]{Kokarev2014a}.
+In the special case $M=\mathbb{S}^2$ we have: \begin{Theorem} Let $f: \mathbb{S}^2 \looparrowright\mathbb{S}^n$ be a harmonic map.
+Then the metric $g$ (possibly with conical singularities) on $\mathbb{S}^2$ induced by this map is extremal for the eigenvalue $\lambda_{N\left(2;\, \mathbb{S}^2,g\right)}$.

+If a metric $g$ (possibly with conical singularities) on $\mathbb{S}^2$ is extremal for the $k$-th eigenvalue, then $g$ coincides up to a rescaling with the metric induced by a harmonic map $\mathbb{S}^2 \looparrowright\mathbb{S}^n$ to the unit sphere of some dimension $n\geqslant2$.
+Moreover, $\lambda_k=2$ and the components of the harmonic map are given by the $\lambda_k$-eigenfunctions of the Laplacian. \end{Theorem}